renato-favarin/ds_em_producao/README.md

 ![h10](https://user-images.githubusercontent.com/64495168/129499532-abffc7db-1f3f-455a-974f-8d2ea11dbefc.png)

-The confusion matrix reveals a tendency for the number of the day to be inversely correlated with the sales result.
+The confusion matrix reveals a slight trend for the number of the day to be inversely correlated with the sales result.

 ### 13. Stores that open on Sundays should sell more: **true**